swiftly-solution/documentation/docgen/output/events/gameevents/onsurvivalparadropspawn.md

 ---

 # OnSurvivalParadropSpawn
-This event is triggered when survival_paradrop_spawn is triggered
+This event is triggered when survival_paradrop_spawn is triggered.
 ::: tabs
 @tab Lua
 ```lua